openaps/docs/docs/docs/walkthrough/phase-1/visualization.md

 ### Set up `ns` device
-To get your OpenAps viewed onto your Nightscout site, start by using the following tool:
+To get your OpenAPS viewed onto your Nightscout site, start by using the following tool: